 - Warn if no symbols on launch (native only)

-When selected, displays a warning dialog box when you try to debug a program for which the debugger has no symbolic information.
-See No Symbolic Information Dialog Box.
+Displays a warning dialog box when you try to debug a program for which the debugger has no symbol information.

 - Warn if script debugging is disabled on launch

-When selected, loads DLL export tables.
-Symbolic information from DLL export tables can be useful if you are working with Windows messages, Windows procedures (WindowProcs), COM objects, or marshaling, or any DLL for which you do not have symbols.
-Reading DLL export information involves some overhead.
+Loads dll export tables.
+Symbol information from dll export tables can be useful if you are working with Windows messages, Windows procedures (WindowProcs), COM objects, or marshaling, or any dll for which you do not have symbols.
+Reading dll export information involves some overhead.
 Therefore, this capability is turned off by default.